International Cable Protection Committee: Law

-Submarine Telecommunication Cables and the Marine Environment
+Submarine telecommunication cables and the marine environment

 The interactions between submarine cables and the marine environment are well documented in peer-reviewed scientific publications.
 The ICPC supports such research as a means of providing evidence-based analyses to assist cable protection in naturally hazardous regions and cable operations in environmentally sensitive areas.
 Briefly, cable/environmental interactions can be summarised as follows.

-Deep Ocean (Greater than 2,000 Meters)
+Deep ocean (greater than 2,000 meters)

 Over 80% of trans-oceanic telecommunications cables are in water depths >2000m.
 There, the risks posed by fishing and shipping (the main causes of cable damage and not from rumoured shark bites) are small.
 Accordingly, a typical cable is a 17-22mm diameter tube, the size of a domestic garden hose.
 It is composed of optical glass fibres, a copper power conductor and steel wires to add strength, all of which are encased in chemically inert, marine-grade polyethylene.

 Laying is planned as a one-off operation in the 20-25 year life of a cable (note the operational life may extend to 30 or more years as improved signal processing has expanded the carrying capacity of some existing cables).
 Given their well proven design and low risk from deep ocean hazards, cables are subject to an average of four faults annually worldwide.
 However, fault numbers may spike under extreme events such as a large submarine landslide (see Natural Hazards below).

 While studies of cables and their interaction with deep-ocean organisms are few, independent research from the continental shelf (0-130m average water depth) and the upper continental slope down to around 1200m, reveals little effect of modern cables on animals living on and under the seabed.
 No statistical differences have been observed regarding the abundance, composition and diversity of organisms living near and distant from submarine cables.
 Any observed changes are usually within the natural variability of the animals studied.